nicholasrodriguez/razor-manage-hosts/README.md

 [https://github.com/nicholasrodriguez/lab]

-Hosts being managed in Razor need to be resolvable by the Ansible Controller, you can use the shortname or FQDN.
+Hosts being managed in Razor needs to be resolvable by the Ansible Controller, you can use the shortname or FQDN.

 # Role Variables

-The following vars are all defined per managed host instance.
+The Role will target the Razor server so the following vars are all defined per managed host instance. i.e. the target host you want Razor to build therefore this Role will lookup the vars below against that target host in your inventory.
 Example values are listed below.

 Mode of operation:
 ```